Frequently Asked Questions

 Can I appeal?

-To A Court: In most jurisdictions, you have the right to appeal arbitration decisions.
-However, typically, in the United States, it is very difficult to get a court to overturn an arbitration decision, and you will need a lawyer for this process.
+To A Court: In most jurisdictions, you have the right to challenge or seek to modify arbitration decisions on a variety of grounds.
+However, typically, in the United States, courts respect arbitral decisions and it is difficult to convince a court to entirely overturn an arbitration decision.
+You will need a lawyer for this process.

 What happens next?